How and where do I enrol my child at preschool?

 - this is where the new parent committee is elected

-- Executive involves office bearers e.g. president, vice-president/cps rep, secretary, treasurer (as listed in your constitution)
+- the Executive of your association are the office bearers e.g. president, vice-president/cps rep, secretary, treasurer (as listed in your constitution)

 - can be held prior to a general meeting if you prefer, saving another night out